wix/stylable/site/docs/guides/stylable-component-best-practices.md

 ## Avoid global settings in your stylesheet

-Try to avoid global related selectors like `@media` or matching DOM outside of the component scope like `body`.
-These will potentially cause side-effects when others use it.
+Try avoiding global-related selectors like `@media` or matching DOM outside of the component scope like `body`.
+These would potentially cause side-effects if others use them.

-[Tag selectors](../references/tag-selectors.md) should be avoided inside a component, as they affect any nested component or element.
-The exception to this, is when specifically targeting the tag with **child selector** (e.g. `.root > p`) and not a **descendent selector** (e.g. `.root p`).
+[Tag selectors](../references/tag-selectors.md) should be avoided inside a component because they affect any nested component or element.
+The exception to this is when specifically targeting the tag with **child selector** (for example `.root > p`) and not a **descendent selector** (for example `.root p`).

 ## Keep your layout minimal

-While internal structure does demand some CSS in order to work correctly, you should strive to find the minimal combination of CSS to make the component layout work as it should.
+While internal structure does demand some CSS to work correctly, you should strive to find the minimal combination of CSS to make the component layout work as it should.

 ## Keep coloring to a minimum

-The Component stylesheet should describe the bare minimum coloring as to make its parts visible.
-Colors should be used sparsely, and just to achieve visibility.
+The component stylesheet should describe the bare minimum coloring to make its parts visible.
+Colors should be used sparingly, and just to achieve visibility.

 The best practice is to use 2 colors across the project for contrasting text and background.